-• Installing a French drain yourself is possible but labor-intensive and time-consuming.
+- Installing a French drain yourself is possible but labor-intensive and time-consuming.

-• Call 811 a week or two before you start your project to get your buried utility lines marked.
+- Call 811 a week or two before you start your project to get your buried utility lines marked.
 This prevents unfortunate accidents and injuries.

-• When you dig the trench and lay the gravel for your French drain, ensure you have 1 inch of a downward slope for every 10 feet of pipe run.
+- When you dig the trench and lay the gravel for your French drain, ensure you have 1 inch of a downward slope for every 10 feet of pipe run.

-How To Install a French Drain (In 7 Steps)
+How To Install a French Drain in 7 Steps

 The difficulty of installing a French drain will depend on the size and complexity of the project.
-A homeowner can complete straightforward installation in hours, while larger installations may require more time and greater expertise.
-It’s important to consult with an experienced contractor or plumber if you are unsure about your ability to install a French drain properly.
+A homeowner can complete a straightforward installation in hours, while larger installations may require more time and greater expertise.
+If you’re not sure you can install a French drain correctly, talk to a contractor or plumber.
+Use the seven steps below to install a French drain near your home and stop drainage issues.

 Step 1: Dig a Trench